 Get involved with the Mayor's Summer Jobs program

-As part of the Mayor’s Summer Jobs Program, Mayor Martin J. Walsh and the City of Boston are engaging with the private sector to increase meaningful jobs for Boston youth.
+As part of the Mayor’s Summer Jobs program, the City of Boston is engaging with the private sector to increase meaningful jobs for Boston youth.

 The City partners with the Boston Private Industry Council (PIC) to engage employers.
 We also recruit new companies to hire Boston Public School students for the seven-week summer internship.
 Boston employers, large and small, provide Boston teens lifelong work skills.